This example aims to build a machine learning model to assess bankruptcy risk from qualitative parameters from experts.

 Our target variable is class.
 We can calculate the data distributions and plot a pie chart with the percentage of instances for each class.

-The inputs-targets correlations might indicate which factors have the greatest influence on going into bankruptcy.
+The correlations between inputs and targets might indicate which factors have the most significant influence on going into bankruptcy.

 In this example, the variables that correlate the most with the target variable negatively correlate.
 Competitiveness is the variable with the highest correlation.